Belleville Wrongful Death Attorneys

 And in the aftermath, you and your family can be left with funeral expenses, lost income and medical bills on top of the grief of losing a loved one.

 You should not be left wondering how you’re going to make ends meet.
 The party responsible should be accountable.

 Filing a wrongful death suit can help get you and your family’s lives back on track, financially.

-The wrongful death attorneys at Hipskind & McAninch will work tirelessly to fight for the damages you deserve.
+The wrongful death attorneys at Hipskind & McAninch, LLC will work tirelessly to fight for the damages you deserve.
 We’ll get into the details of your case, and build the strongest case against the responsible party we can.

 With experience on both sides of wrongful death litigation, we know how the insurance company will look at your case.
 We can anticipate—and counter—any argument they might make, maximizing the value of your damages.